Examination construction begins with the preparation of a draft examination that is based on a form of the examination about to be retired from use;

 Passing Score Committee

 The Passing Score Committee is a diverse group of subject matter experts (CMs & CNMs) who represent midwives of different races/ethnicities, genders, practice settings, locations, etc. as much as possible.
 The committee is responsible for participating on a passing score study on a new base form of the examination.
 The passing score meeting is facilitated by a psychometrician who provides orientation and training on the passing score methodology.
+A modified Angoff method is used to establish the proposed passing score for the examination.
+The modified Angoff method focuses on defining the “examinee with basic competence” and obtaining judgments from subject matter experts regarding the expected performance of such examinees on the test questions comprising an examination (Angoff, 1971).
 The Passing Score Committee meets once every five (5) years following the development of a new base form examination that conforms to test specifications resulting from the most recent task analysis study.

 Task Analysis Committee (aka Research Committee)